huynhngochuyhoang/k8s-servicemesh/README.md

 # k8s-servicemesh

-> **_NOTE:_**  In this repo, i'm running kubernetes environment on Docker Desktop, and I changed the istio-ingressgateway to 81 to avoid conflict ingress-nginx-controller port.
-If you are using Minikube, then you have to change the port in ```check-notification-istio-gateway.yaml``` and the allowOrigin from ```check-notificaition-istio-virtual-service.yaml``` to your Minikube IP, then change the apiUrl value to your external-ip in ```environment.prod.ts``` and rebuild the client docker image.
+> **_NOTE:_**  In this repo, i'm running kubernetes environment on Docker Desktop, and I've created istio-ingressgateway listen on port 82.
+If you are using Minikube, then you have to change the allowOrigin from ```check-notificaition-istio-virtual-service.yaml``` to your Minikube IP, then change the apiUrl value to your external-ip in ```environment.prod.ts``` and rebuild the client docker image.

 ## Start the demo
 ```